Alison is a poor metaboliser for CYP2C19

 Alison Brown (aged 58) is attending the clinic due to continued low back pain despite having had exercise therapy.
 You ask her about her mental health during the consult.
 During the past two months, she has been frequently bothered by feeling depressed and hopeless.
 She also has little interest or pleasure in doing things.

 After discussion with Alison, you agree to refer her for CBT and that you will give her medication for the depression and the low back pain.
+You also recommend the TreatGxPlus pharmacogenetic service to find medication options tailored to her unique genetic and health profile.

 She is using the maximum dose of acetaminophen per day (4g) for her back pain and is continuing the exercise therapy.